 We work with students with disabilities and the campus community to help ensure equal access to CCC’s educational and community programs.

 For more information about Student Access at Clatsop Community College, please see the Student Access Services Handbook.

 Students receiving accommodations or academic adjustments must continue to meet all of the student learning outcomes for coursework, as outlined in course syllabi.
 Additionally, all degree program standards and outcomes must be met.

 For additional information about preparing for higher education, students can read the publication “Students With Disabilities Preparing for Post Secondary Education: Know Your Rights and Responsibilities” provided by the U.S. Department of Education’s Office or Civil Rights.

-Admitted, degree-seeking students with disability documentation on file with the Disability Services office may be eligible for the TRiO Student Support Program.
+Admitted, degree-seeking students with disability documentation on file with the Student Access Services (SAS) office may be eligible for the TRiO Student Support Program.
 See the Plus Program’s page for more information.

 Students with disabilities are also encouraged to utilize additional campus supports such as the Math Assistance Center (MAC) in Towler Hall, Room 211, the Tutoring Center and Writing Lab on the 3rd floor of the Library, and assigned Faculty and Staff Academic Advisor

 Please contact Faith Forster, SAS Coordinator, for proctoring information and appointments.